top of page

 フェデリコ・コルテーゼ音楽監督と長崎市の鈴木市長との対談が放送されました。|ぎゅっと長崎(NHKニュース) >>more

-This upcoming tour to Japan marks the orchestra’s first return to Japan in more than forty years, and we are beyond excited and grateful for this opportunity.
+Our May 2026 tour represents the HRO's first return to Japan in over 40 years, and we are thrilled and grateful for this opportunity.

 We believe in the unique power of music to serve as a bridge between people, cultures, and nations.
 We hope to foster and strengthen our connections with communities in Japan, and look forward to sharing these meaningful experiences with you.